forgemedia-llc/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.4.3 - 04.15.2025 =
+* Added new preload options to control Speculative Loading mode and eagerness settings for sites running WordPress 6.8+.
+* Deprecated Instant Page option throughout the plugin for sites running WordPress 6.8+.
+* Added a REST API exception for Slider Revolution.
+* Updated delay JS quick exclusions for ShortPixel and Slider Revolution to be more compatible.

 = 2.4.2 - 04.02.2025 =
 * Fixed an issue where mobile event handlers were sometimes preventing the delayed click from firing.